chiragsakhuja/lc3tools/docs/TEST.md

 have executed.
 This is useful in the context of interrupts because interrupts are disabled by default and the program must execute a handful of instructions to enable them.
 Note that `setInputCharDelay` applies to every character, not the string as a whole, and remains set until it is changed again.
+This is, in turn, useful because the interrupt service routine typically executes many instructions.
+It is often beneficial, though not necessary, for the test case to allow the entire ISR to execute before triggering another interrupt.

 # Additional Resources